 Make a drawing deep---and lift the colors!---with this creative erasure technique.

 When you look at a distant landscape, have you noticed that objects that are far away seem slightly faded compared to those in the foreground?
 This idea, called "atmospheric perspective" is the concept that realistic landscape painters use to make their paintings seem deep.
 We see the world through the air, which has density.
 On some days, such as a misty morning or a hot and hazy afternoon, you can see even less than on a clear day.

-To create a realistic landscape drawing, use Crayola® Erasable Colored Pencils to draw a scene on white paper.
-Make sure your drawing has a background, a middle ground, and a foreground.
+To create a realistic landscape drawing, students will use Crayola® Erasable Colored Pencils to draw a scene on white paper.
+Make sure the drawing has a background, a middle ground, and a foreground.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho